Prof. Jianan Li

 Dr. Gourav Sannyasi is a Consultant Physiatrist specializing in Neurorehabilitation at the Institute of Neurosciences Kolkata.
 He completed his M.B.B.S. from Medical College, Kolkata, followed by an M.D. in Physical Medicine and Rehabilitation from Christian Medical College, Vellore.
 He further honed his expertise with a Fellowship in Neurological Rehabilitation at NIMHANS, Bangalore.
 Dr. Sannyasi has a keen interest in managing chronic neurological disorders, spasticity interventions, prosthetic prescriptions, and the use of advanced rehabilitation technologies.
 He has contributed to multiple peer-reviewed publications and authored book chapters.
 An active researcher, he is engaged in studies on advanced gait rehabilitation, spinal cord injury, and neurogenic bladder evaluation.
 A dedicated educator and presenter, he has delivered talks and workshops at national and international conferences.
 Dr. Sannyasi is a member of prominent rehabilitation societies, contributing to advancements in the field.

-Prof Hong Chen He
+Prof Dr Hong Chen He

 China